 Prepaid expenses: Prepaid expenses include purchases of fundraising supplies to be donated as non-cash grants to eligible schools and programs to use in their fundraising activities.
 The expense is recorded when the supplies are shipped to the school or program.
-Total fundraising supplies included in prepaid expenses were \$197,967 and \$463,372 December 31, 2019 and 2018, respectively.
+Total fundraising supplies included in prepaid expenses were \$179,663 and \$197,967 at December 31, 2020 and 2019, respectively.
 See Note 5 for related expense included in program services - grants and awards in the Statement of Activities.

-Software and equipment: The Foundation records the purchase of software and equipment at cost.
-Donated software and equipment are recorded at fair value at the date of the donation.
+Land, building and equipment: Land, building and equipment are recorded at cost, and buildings and equipment are depreciated over their estimated useful lives using the straight-line method.
+Donated assets are recorded at fair value at the date of the donation.
 During 2015, the Foundation adopted a capitalization policy whereby purchases of software and equipment totaling \$5,000 or more will be capitalized.
 Maintenance, repairs, and minor improvements are charged to expense as incurred.
-All equipment is being depreciated using the straight-line method over useful lives ranging from 3 to 5 years.

 Contributions: The Foundation reports gifts of cash and other assets as net assets without donor restrictions.
 Contributions, including unconditional promises to give, are recognized as revenues in the period in which the promises are made, at net realizable value.
 Contributions which are conditional promises to give, including bequests, are recognized at their estimated fair value in the period in which the conditions were met.
-As of December 31, 2019 and 2018, the Foundation has no unconditional promises to give.
+As of December 31, 2020 and 2019, the Foundation has no unconditional promises to give.

 Donated materials and services: Donated materials are recorded as contributions at their estimated value on the date of receipt.
 Donated services are reported if they create a nonfinancial asset or would typically need to be purchased by the Foundation if the services had not been provided by the contribution, require specialized skills, and are provided by individuals with those skills.
 If donated services meet the definition, they are recorded at the fair value of the services received.
-During the years ended December 31, 2019 and 2018, the Foundation did not receive any donated materials or services meeting those requirements.
+During the year ended December 31, 2020, the Foundation received \$199,775 in donated materials and services.
+During the year ended December 31, 2019, the Foundation did not receive any donated materials or services.